mikecann/mikecann.co.uk/public/posts/post-to-tumblr-v0-2/post.md

 Following a request someone left in the comments I have now added an option to set how the post should be published.
 So now you can choose whether you want your cat with a lime on its head to be posted to your drafts or your queue or simply to your default wall.

-You can grab the new version in the usual place on the Chrome Extensions Gallery -&gt;[ https://chrome.google.com/extensions/detail/dbpicbbcpanckagpdjflgojlknomoiah?hl=en](https://chrome.google.com/extensions/detail/dbpicbbcpanckagpdjflgojlknomoiah?hl=en)
+You can grab the new version in the usual place on the Chrome Extensions Gallery ->[ https://chrome.google.com/extensions/detail/dbpicbbcpanckagpdjflgojlknomoiah?hl=en](https://chrome.google.com/extensions/detail/dbpicbbcpanckagpdjflgojlknomoiah?hl=en)

 I think it updates by its itself, but I cant be sure!